marvennsuson/VipTutorExam/README.md

 ##
---note some features not implemented properly. tight Schedule on my Current Work job
+--note some features not implemented properly. due to tight Schedule on my Current Work job
 ##
 -- Question 2: What are the coding principles/practices you can apply in your code?